Last Updated on March 5, 2022 by Res Marty

 Go towards West on Highway 50 from the junction of Hwys 50/285 in Poncha Springs for six miles.
 Look out for County Road 240 as you reach Maysville on your right.
 Turn onto CR 240 and travel for three miles to reach the campground that will be on your left side.

 The Crags Campground, situated in the State Forest State Park, is the right spot for camping for the fans of greenery and wilderness around.
 The Nokia Crags around the campground allow the campers to experience world-class camping.
 Moreover, American Lakes Trail will let you hike and fish like you never before.
+The campground offers a boat ramp, biking trails, and much more campground amenities.
+The campground doesn’t offer reservations and offers walk-in sites only.
 Pikes Peak and Mueller State Park are the attractions nearby the site.
-The twenty-six campsites area offers picnic tables, fire rings, pit toilets, and a hand water pump.
+The seventeen campsites area offers picnic tables, fire rings, pit toilets, and a hand water pump.

-If you wish to camp in a convenient camping site with a breathtaking view of some of the highest rocky peaks and a lake, then Maroon Bells are your spot.
-Irrespective of what year you camp at the Maroon Bells, they are never going to disappoint you.
-You may find three campsites around the region, including Silver Bar, Silver Bell, or Silver Queen.
+If you wish to camp in a convenient camping site with a breathtaking view of some of the highest rocky peaks and a lake, then Maroon Bells offers great camping sites.
+Irrespective of what season you camp at the Maroon Bells, they are never going to disappoint you.
+You can find three campsites around the region, including Silver Bar, Silver Bell, or Silver Queen.
 Maroon Lake and Maroon Snowmass Wilderness are famous hikes nearby the region.
-The best part of the area is the closely situated town, Aspen.
-You can easily access food, water, and humans in the region.
+A great advantage is the close location to town, Aspen.
+You can easily access food, water, and humans in the region and a day trip to the Turquoise lake is well worth your time.

 When traveling from Aspen, drive ten miles towards West from the town, and if coming from Snowmass up Maroon Creek Road, travel sixteen miles to Hwy.
 Eighty-two in a glacial valley to reach Maroon Bells.

 When you love being surrounded by grass meadows in a region with a lake nearby and some beautiful rocky mountains around, you must try camping in the Buffalo Pass Campground.
 The famous campsite lies between Walden and Steamboat Springs on Forest Service road 60.
 You have two campgrounds along with dispersed camping in the region.
-The highly elevated campground offers a scenic view of the Yampa River, Fish Creek Falls, alpine lakes, Summit Lake, Mount Zirkel Wilderness, and whatnot.
-Moreover, the campground allows you to enjoy various activities, including fishing, boating, biking, hiking, and skiing in winter.
-For the lovers of wilderness, the campground has a lot to offer, like some beautiful wildflowers.
-The campsite has toilets, a camping trailer, and tent camping amenities.
-Remember that the campground is at higher elevations.
-Therefore, roads may get rocky and rough, thus be prepared.
+The highly elevated campground offers a scenic view of the Yampa River, Fish Creek Falls, alpine lakes, Summit Lake, Mount Zirkel Wilderness, and Whatnot.

 To get to the Buffalo Pass, there are two routes.
 The first one is from Waldens’ State Highway towards the West of County Road to National Forest Road 60.
 For the second route, you should travel towards the West of the Steamboat Springs to County Road 36, reaching National Forest Road 60.